smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 Utilize TestCloud in Katalon Studio to perform cross-browser testing.
 Verify the application's compatibility across different browsers and ensure a consistent user experience.

-## Generating and Analyzing Report and Sending Report through Email
+## Generating and Analyzing Reports and Sending Reports through Email

 ### Generate Reports